Aaron98990/ways-of-the-game/misconduct.md

 >  a red card for a sending-off from the field of play and its immediate surrounds, including the technical area

+Competition rules generally will require sent-off team officials to be out-of-sight and out-of-sound (including not in the stands nor watching just outside the fence).
+If the sent-off team official causes a confrontation, refuses to leave or returns after leaving, the referee can abandon the match and this should be mentioned in the match report.

-Competition rules generally will require sent-off team officials to be out-of-sight and out-of-sound. **Other than the senior team coach second caution, all misconduct by people in the technical area (including substitutes) should be dealt with strictly.
+**Other than the senior team coach's second caution, all misconduct by people in the technical area (including substitutes and non-senior team coaches) should be dealt with strictly.
 Even if competition rules allow you to caution or send-off a coach for spectator misconduct, I recommend for you to never do it.**

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention